Last updated: July 22, 2020

 We use the information we collect for the following purposes:

-- To administer User accounts and provide the Service.
-We use Personal Information in order to associate specific accounts with Users and to provide them the Service, to respond to requests or inquiries, to provide support or technical assistance, and to facilitate payments.
+- To administer Integrator and Customer accounts and provide the Service.
+We use Personal Information in order to associate specific accounts with Integrators and Customers and to provide them the Service, to respond to requests or inquiries, to provide support or technical assistance, and to facilitate payments.

 - To improve to Site and the Service.
-We use Analytics Information to improve our existing and develop new services and offerings and to customize existing and future product offerings to the wants and needs of our Users.
+We use Analytics Information to improve our existing and develop new services and offerings and to customize existing and future product offerings.

 - To derive market insights.
 We use Analytics Information to analyze the market and conduct business analyses related to the Site and our Services, and for other research purposes.